momuno/closed-captioning-azure-speech-ai/readme.md

    2. Select the keyboard layout according and also the timezone.
    3. This bit is important you need make a user account.
    ![useraccount.png](assets/useraccount.png)

 **note** instead of Require my password to log in select the login automatically.

-### let make the environment and other dependencies.
+### Now to install other dependencies.
 Open terminal on desktop.

 let's make a directory using terminal.